mizraith/pi-boot-script/README.md

 ## Warnings and recovery
 You probably wouldn't do this sort of thing to an SD card that holds all your most important files, or that is urgently needed in a production situation.
 Remember that these scripts are all-powerful: they run as the administrator, so `rm -rf /` will *really* erase everything.
 To state the obvious, ***I don't accept any responsibility for what you do to your system using this***.
 Also, it's advisable to test it before using it when it matters.
+* NOTE: it does help to completely erase the card before writing your image file.
+Leftover partition data can confuse the file/disk script lines.
+* On a Mac, I found ApplePiBakery.app to be an excellent img transfer program.
+Be sure to support the author.

 If you have overwritten *cmdline.txt* on the boot partition with another version and the Pi doesn't boot from that card, copy the original cmdline.txt from the *.img* file.
 Or if you don't have that, correct the partition UUID in cmdline.txt: